 | Stale embeddings | findEpisodesNeedingEmbedding / findFilesNeedingEmbedding → embed → setEmbedding |

-The package ships in-process reference adapters under glove-memory/in-memory: InMemoryEntityAdapter, InMemoryEpisodicAdapter, InMemoryResourcesAdapter, and InMemoryContextAdapter.
+The package ships in-process reference adapters under glove-memory/in-memory: InMemoryEntityAdapter, InMemoryEpisodicAdapter, InMemoryResourcesAdapter, InMemoryContextAdapter, and InMemoryFormAdapter.
 They're intended for development and tests — every adapter contract is implemented end to end so you can wire up a full schema, exercise the tool surfaces, and write integration tests without standing up a database.

 Companion storage backends ship as separate packages — glove-memory-sqlite and glove-memory-postgres — and are not part of the v0.1 release.